 A liquidity bootstrapping pool (LBP) is a mechanism for discovering a fair, market-set price for a new token - while resisting snipers and bots.
-JIL.ai uses one on 2026-10-01, before the public sale.
+JIL.ai uses one before the public sale.

 Launching a token at a fixed price is a guessing game - set it too low and bots buy the whole supply in the first block; set it too high and nobody buys.
 A liquidity bootstrapping pool solves this by letting the market find the price over a short window, in a way that is deliberately hostile to front-runners.
 It is a fairer starting line.